silverlogic/baseapp-backend/baseapp-drf-view-action-permissions/README.md

 After defining the permissions, you need to generate a migration using Django command `./manage.py makemigrations`.
 Make sure to have generated the migration before any other migration that uses this new permission i.e writing a migration to add the new permission to a group.

+If you want to use the default drf list view action make sure to add `view_{modelname}_list` in the permissions list, except you want to specify the permission to use in `perms_map_action`

 ### Creating migrations for groups

 We have provided two utility function to load and remove permissions from group.
 See example below